 ABLE News from the Comptroller's Office

-August 16, 2016 The Texas Prepaid Higher Education Tuition Board adopted rules for the Texas ABLE Program.
+February 7, 2017 The Texas Prepaid Higher Education Tuition Board authorized Comptroller staff to begin negotiations for Texas ABLE Program Services.

 ABLE Legislation and Rules

 The Federal ABLE Act